rob-hall78/ostKanboard/README.md

 ### Configuration not saving
 1. Ensure you created a plugin instance (not just enabled the plugin)
-2. Go to Admin Panel → Manage → Plugins → Kanboard Webhook Integration → Instances
+2. Go to Admin Panel → Manage → Plugins → osTicket Kanboard Plugin → Instances
 3. Create an instance if one doesn't exist
 4. Configure settings in the instance, not the main plugin page